-The great tragedy of Jacob’s life, her only son’s death in the Battle of the Somme, is directly addressed in a single poem in English, ‘To A. H. J.’, which opens More Songs of Angus and others (1918), but the continuing grief cries through many subsequent poems, grief often personified in the voice of a bereaved farm woman, as in ‘The Field by the Lirk o’ the Hill’:
+The great tragedy of Jacob’s life came with her only son’s death in the Battle of the Somme, and is directly addressed in a single poem in English, ‘To A. H. J.’, which opens More Songs of Angus and others (1918).
+The continuing grief cries through many subsequent poems, however, often personified in the voice of a bereaved farm woman, as in ‘The Field by the Lirk o’ the Hill’:

 Prood maun ye lie,